simple-registry/simple-registry/doc/explanation/storage-backends.md

 #### Namespace Catalog

 Listing all namespaces (`_catalog` / `list_namespaces`) is served from the `v2/cat/` index alone: every push writes one empty key per namespace, and the listing's lexical key order is the catalog's page order.
 Each listed name is content-checked, so it appears exactly when the namespace holds at least one revision or live tag; a stale index key of an emptied namespace does not list, and a namespace holding only non-manifest data (for example an in-progress `_uploads` session) is not a catalog entry.
+A page is served from its `last` cursor: the index listing starts there and only the names the page returns are content-checked, so paging a large catalog costs one probe per name served rather than one per name stored.

 This makes the catalog **deterministic and strongly consistent**: a namespace appears the instant its first revision or tag is written and disappears the instant the last one is deleted, with no namespace "registration" concept and no eventually-consistent index to converge.